After Importing 3D models they will be available in the Media panel. These can then be added to composite shot timelines like any other media asset.

 These transform controls move the entire 3D scene contained within the 3D layer.
 All 3D models inside the 3D layer will be affected.

-The effects of an environment map will only be visible if some of the model's materials properties are set to include diffuse or specular reflectivity.
+Note that the effects of an environment map will only be visible if other layers have been set to cast reflections, and if the 3D model has materials set up to show diffuse or specular reflectivity.

 Models can self-shade based on proximity of surfaces to other surfaces.
 This replicates the absence of light that occurs where surfaces meet in the real world (this can be observed by the naked eye in the corners of rooms).